Live Webinar | July 21: The Real Preconstruction Value of 4D. Register now!

 These are the most accepted LOD levels:

-LOD 100: This is a level of physical appearance, visual proposal, or conceptual design, equivalent to 20% of the total amount of information possible.
-In other words, a “Concept or even Schematic Design model”.
+LOD 100: This level represents physical appearance, visual proposal, or conceptual design, equivalent to 20% of the total possible information.
+In other words, it is a concept or schematic design model.

-LOD 200: Considered a basic or schematic level that includes dimensional parameterized information, equivalent to 40% of the total amount of information possible.
-In other words, a Design Development model.
+LOD 200: This is a basic or schematic level that includes dimensional, parameterized information, equivalent to 40% of the total possible information.
+In other words, it is a design development model.

-LOD 300: Besides their geometric dimensions, at this level, the elements already contain certain functions.
-It corresponds to 60% of the total amount of information possible.
-In other words, a Detailed Design model appropriate for Construction Drawings creation.
+LOD 300: At this level, elements include geometric dimensions and certain functions.
+It corresponds to 60% of the total possible information.
+In other words, it is a detailed design model suitable for the creation of construction drawings.

-LOD 350: it’s a model that adds certain elements (i.e: Hangers and Supports, etc) to the LOD 300 model to be more accurate when doing 3D Preconstruction Coordination, but it is not a Fabric level model.
+LOD 350: This model adds certain elements, such as hangers and supports, to the LOD 300 model to improve accuracy during 3D preconstruction coordination.
+However, it is not a fabrication-level model.

-LOD 400: At this level, the elements already have the information of a LOD 300 plus the parameters and precise geometry of a specific product, its model, manufacturer, cost, etc., and it is already contemplated at a project level, equivalent to 80% of the total amount of information possible.
-This would be a Fabrication level Model.
+LOD 400: At this level, elements include the information from LOD 300, plus the parameters and precise geometry of a specific product, including model, manufacturer, cost, and other project-level details.
+It is equivalent to 80% of the total possible information.
+This is a fabrication-level model.

 So, higher LOD = higher “detail”?